 North of Arenal, Tenorio National Park is also defined by its volcanoes.
 But it’s more remote and, because of this, quieter.

-Deep in the park, the course of the Rio Celeste is broken by a 65 foot drop and the river becomes a waterfall, crashing into a pool below before continuing its journey.
-Sulphur and calcium carbonate deposits in the volcanic rock turn the water the sharpest of electric blues.
+Deep in the park, the course of the Rio Celeste is broken by a 65-foot drop and the river becomes a waterfall, crashing into a pool below before continuing its journey.
+Sulfur and calcium carbonate deposits in the volcanic rock turn the water the sharpest of electric blues.

 Taking a hike through the national park is the main attraction of visiting the Tenorio region.
 As well as the phenomenon of the pool’s blue water, you can also see a variety of endemic plants and birds.

 By far the most luxurious accommodation I’ve stayed in here is the Rio Celeste Hideaway.
 Like most hotels in Costa Rica, it’s small, remote and still except for the sounds of the rainforest.
 Standing in the outdoor shower with the foliage peeping through and the calls of the monkeys overhead pretty much sums it up.

 Straddling the Cordillera de Talamanca mountain range that runs through the middle of the country, Costa Rica’s cloudforests offer a totally different experience to elsewhere in the country, in their climate, landscape and wildlife.

 Cool air from the Pacific and warm air from the Caribbean rise to meet over the range, creating the vast swathes of clouds, hence the name.
 Within this vast ecosystem that runs almost the length of Costa Rica’s spine, I’d suggest visiting the Bajos del Toro area, 90 minutes from San José.
 It’s an altogether quieter experience than you’d find in, say, Monteverde Cloud Forest Biological Preserve.